pellepelster/pages/solidblocks.de/content/_index.en.md

   {{<feature-row>}}

     {{< feature title="Backups" iconClasses="fa-cloud-arrow-up solidblocks-yellow">}}
-      Encrypted data backups to other clouds like AWS or GCP provide an extra layer of security for your data and reduce the blast radius in case of accidental deletion or configuration mistakes.
+      Encrypted data backups to other clouds like AWS or GCP provide an extra layer of security for your data and reduce the blast radius in case of accidental data deletion or configuration mistakes.
     {{</feature>}}

-    {{< feature title="CVE Scanning" iconClasses="fa-magnifying-glass solidblocks-green">}}
+    {{< feature title="CVE Scans" iconClasses="fa-magnifying-glass solidblocks-green">}}
-      Automated CVE scans, coupled with an always up-to-date SBOM, make it easy to discover security-critical bugs early on and mitigate them.
+      Automated CVE scans, coupled with an always up-to-date SBOM, make it easy to discover security-critical bugs early on and to mitigate them.
     {{</feature>}}

     {{< feature title="IDP/IAM" iconClasses="fa-id-card solidblocks-orange">}}
       IDM solutions like <a href="https://www.keycloak.org">Keycloak</a> can easily be integrated to secure your application or, in combination with <a href="https://www.vaultproject.io">Hashicorp Vault</a>, to secure SSH access to your VMs with short-lived secrets.
     {{</feature>}}

   {{</feature-row>}}